rocketeers/docs/Getting-started.md

     // Use this to list folders that need to keep their state, like
     // user uploaded data, file-based databases, etc.
     'shared' => array(
+      '{path.storage}/logs',
+      '{path.storage}/sessions',
+    ),

+    'permissions' => array(

+      // The permissions to CHMOD folders to 'permissions' => 755,

+      // The folders and files to set as web writable
+      // You can pass paths in brackets, so {path.public} will return
+      // the correct path to the public folder
+      'files' => array(
         'app/database/production.sqlite',
-      'public/user/uploaded',
+        '{path.storage}',
+        '{path.public}',
       ),

-    // The Apache user and group
+      // The Apache user and group to CHOWN folders to
-    // This is used for setting folders as web-writable 'apache' => array(
+      // Leave empty to leave the above folders untouched 'apache' => array(
         'user'  => 'www-data',
         'group' => 'www-data',
+      ),

     ),
   ),